About Brooke Stepp

 I have a strong commitment to collective liberation and building alternatives to capitalism in the here and now and into the future.
 This commitment is infused not only in my work as a healer, but in the way I approach life in general.
 I've been involved in social justice activism and organizing since I was a teenager.
 I am multiracial, with both black and white ancestry.
 I'm really excited about being queer and femme.

 When I'm not doing healing work, I love to move my body in ways that bring me joy and help me connect to community, like dancing.
-I love to write and to read poetry.
-I spend a lot of my time nerding out on astrology and cultivating deep and lasting relationships with the close people in my life.
+I train Muay Thai and American boxing.
+I love I spend a lot of my time nerding out on astrology and all the political economict theory and social justice movement analysis and history I can get my hands on.
+The close people in my life know that my greatest fear is not having time to read all of my books before I die.
+I am invested in cultivating deep and lasting relationships with the close people in my life.
 Meaningful self-care and making my time as sustainable and life-affirming as possible are huge priorities.
 I love cats and bees and pigs.
 The Puget Sound is my #1 source of resilience.